 “I thought about adoption for her when I was pregnant, but my family talked me out of it.
 People said they would help, but it’s just not enough.”

 This is something we hear so often at Lifetime.
 Friends and family want to help you, but when it comes down to parenting, it is a 24 hour, 18-year commitment that only a parent is truly able to do.
 Friends, family, and even church members may help some, but rarely are they there in the middle of the night, night after night.
-Considering adoption isn’t a failure – it’s a loving choice.
+Considering placing kids up for adoptionadoption isn’t a failure – it’s a loving choice.
 It is never too late to consider adoption.

-How do I know if it’s the right thing to do?
+How do I know if placing kids up for adoption is the right thing to do?

 That is a decision only you can make.
 We can provide you with independent licensed decision-making counseling, as well as access to peer support where you can talk to other women who have chosen adoption.